 For the love of cheese.

 Form Abeego around the cut side of your avocado, cucumbers, tomatoes, melons, onions and pretty much any fruit or vegetable you need to keep.
-Pineapple has been known to eat Abeego, it is best stored in dish topped with a Flat.
+Pineapple has been known to eat Abeego, it is best stored in dish topped with a wrap.

 Rise dough, rise.

 The material is insulating and breathable so it is a perfect cover for rising bread dough.
-It is also suitable for covering fermenting foods such as yogurt, kefir and butter milk.
+It is also suitable for covering fermenting foods such as yogurt, kefir and buttermilk.